lmedin1/McCreebot/README.md

 ------

-A class project: McCreebot is a discord bot with fixed conversations + a magic 8ball interaction and a dice roller.
+A class project: McCreebot is a discord bot made using discord.js with fixed conversations + a magic 8ball interaction and a dice roller.
 His interactions are based around the character Jesse McCree from Blizzard's first person shooter "Overwatch".

+I hope to expand upon this bot in the future, adding a more open chat function and possibly the ability to play music in your server.
+I plan to keep this bot open-source for the duration of this personal project, hopefully it'll be a learning point for others who want to get into making a simple bot.

 ------

+COMMANDS

   McCreebot uses the prefix " m! " before all commands.